Mapping spaces between operads in relation to bimodules: Introduction

-\begin{remark} This theorem extends a result presented in the loc.cit, which is particularly applicable to the case where $\cS = \Set_\Delta$ and $\P$ is a \textbf{non-symmetric operad}.
-Furthermore, for the case $\cS = \Set_\Delta$ and $\O$ being such that $\O(c;c)\simeq *$ for every color $c$, then \eqref{eq:goodnessmain2} yields a weak equivalence
+\begin{remark} This theorem extends a result from \cite{Hess}, originally established in the context of \textbf{non-symmetric simplicial operads}.
+Furthermore, for the case of (symmetric) simplicial operads, in which $\O$ satisfies $\O(c;c)\simeq *$ for every color $c$, then \eqref{eq:goodnessmain2} yields a weak equivalence